sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/index.md

 Let's get started with the Sensible API!
+This API allows to you extract structured data from PDF documents.
+If you're new to APIs, this tutorial is a good starting point.
 We'll use Postman to get a quick sense of how the endpoints work together.

 Prerequisites
 ====